heeryoncho/facial_emotion_recognition_using_K-drama_dataset/README.md

 ## Downloading Data
 Please access the below link (website of Humanities Research Institute, Chung-Ang University, Seoul, South Korea) to request the dataset.
-You will need to sign a user agreement to download and dataset for non-commercial research.
+You will need to sign a user agreement to download the dataset for non-commercial research.
 * [http://aihumanities.org/en/archive/datasets/?vid=2](http://aihumanities.org/en/archive/datasets/?vid=2)

 ## Experiments